jonstuebe/knex-data/README.md

 # Knex Data

-Small CLI utility that converts the knex query/schema builder method calls in migrations to standard sql.
-Has an interactive CLI that allows you to select which migration, specific the up or down migration, and whether or not to add a savepoint to the output.
-Transactions are added based on the knex settings inside of that project.
+Small CLI utility that allows you to create and run data migrations using the knex query builder.

 ## Install